Mahalanobis balancing: a multivariate perspective on approximate covariate balancing: Proposed Methodology

 \subsection{Mahalanobis balancing}

-To alleviate the aforementioned limitations of univariate approximate balancing, we propose the Mahalanobis balancing (MB) method.
-The key idea is to directly control multivariate imbalance in the optimization problem.
-Hence, MB is a multivariate approximate balancing method.
+To alleviate the limitation of univariate approximate balancing, we propose the Mahalanobis balancing (MB) method as a multivariate approximate balancing framework, which directly controls multivariate imbalance to produce balanced weights.
 Specifically, Mahalanobis balancing obtains the balanced weights for the treated group by solving the convex optimization problem: